Giza Studio Masterpiece Blend 2001

 Giza Studio Masterpiece Blend 2001 is the first greatest hits album by Giza Studio recording label.
 It was released on 19 December 2001.
-The album features list of songs from voting inquiry by listeners.
+The album features a list of songs from voting inquiry by listeners.

-In 2010, after fraud scandal with Azumi Uehara is nowadays album out of print.

-Charting
+Charts

-The album debuted at #13 on the Oricon Weekly Albums Chart, selling more than 100,000 copies in first week.
+The album debuted at No. 13 on the Oricon Weekly Albums Chart, selling more than 100,000 copies in its first week of release.